borntofrappe/game-development/06 Angry Birds/Angry Birds 9/README.md

-# Angry Birds 10
+# Angry Birds 9

 ## Target

-While the instance of the alien class used to represent the player is not modified, the one dedicated to the target makes sure that the target is position at ground level.
+While the instance of the alien class used to represent the player is not modified, the one dedicated to the target makes sure that the alien is position at ground level.
 The idea is to ultimately surround this element with the obstacles introduced from `wood.png`.

 ## Utils